SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 5. Restart Rain World.
 6. Go to the Remix menu and verify that the mod has loaded correctly by clicking on the `Check Randomizer` to open its Remix interface.
-You should an `Archipelago` tab in this interface.
+You should see an `Archipelago` tab in this interface.

 For recommended Rain World Remix settings, see [the Remix subpage](/tutorial/Rain%20World/remix/en).

 ## 5. Join an Archipelago room

-When the Archipelago room is open, the Randomizer mod Remix menu interface may be used to connect to a room (under the `Archipelago` tab).
+Once the Archipelago room is open, connect to it by opening the `Archipelago` tab in Check Randomizer's Remix menu.
-The name entered here must exactly match the name specified in the YAML.
+Enter the host name, port number, room password (if there is one), and player name (which must exactly match the name specified in your player YAML settings), the click Connect.

-A message should be returned indicating a successful connection and including key pieces of information from your player YAML file.
+The Remix menu should print a message indicating a successful connections and including key pieces of information from your player YAML settings.

-The client will remain connected if you go back out to the main menu or any other menu.
-It may not remain connected if you close or hot-reload the game (e.g., via Rain Reloader), or if the host address or port number changes.

 ## 6. Start the game